 Record relating to sustained findings of sexual assault involving a member of the public.
 Penal Code 832.7(b)(1)(B)

 Record relating to dishonesty related to reporting, investigation, or prosecution of a crime or directly related to misconduct, including, but not limited to, any sustained finding of perjury, false statements, filing false reports, destruction, falsifying, or concealing of evidence.
 Penal Code 832.7(b)(1)(C)

 Nonimmigrant Status Notification Report Pursuant to AB 2027

 California Public Records Act (CPRA) Request

-The Riverside County Sheriff’s Department has been diligently working to comply with the amendments to the California Public Record Act arising from the passing of Senate Bill No. 1421 and Assembly Bill No. 748.
-As a result of the passing of these laws, the Riverside County Sheriff’s Department is actively engaged in the meticulous review and redaction of tens of thousands of pages of documents, videos and audio recordings, in order to comply with strict privacy, and other laws governing the release of information to the public.
-This process has required extensive software upgrades, and continues to result in significant demands upon Riverside County Sheriff’s Department staff.
+The Riverside County Sheriff’s Office has been diligently working to comply with the amendments to the California Public Record Act arising from the passing of Senate Bill No. 1421 and Assembly Bill No. 748.
+As a result of the passing of these laws, the Riverside County Sheriff’s Office is actively engaged in the meticulous review and redaction of tens of thousands of pages of documents, videos and audio recordings, in order to comply with strict privacy, and other laws governing the release of information to the public.
+This process has required extensive software upgrades, and continues to result in significant demands upon Riverside County Sheriff’s Office staff.